21 Essential Tips for First-Time Chromebook Users

 Every Chromebook comes with a special set of media keys above the number key row.
-One of them is the Refresh key (looks like a circular arrow) and one of them is the Power key (looks like a circle with a vertical line).
-Press Power + Refresh to immediately reboot.
+One of them is the Refresh key (resembling a circular arrow); another is the Power key (looks like a circle with a vertical line).
+Press Power + Refresh to reboot immediately.

-Note that this will make you lose any unsaved data in open apps.
-Also note that this isn’t the same thing as a Powerwash, which is covered in more detail in Tip #20 below.
+Note that this will lose any unsaved data in open apps.
+Also note that this isn’t the same thing as a Powerwash, which is covered in more detail below.

 10. Master the Built-In Search Key